jrburke/modus/README.md

 An experiment relating to ECMAScript modules that tries out the following:

 * "module loader plugins" that allow loading non-JS dependencies.
-This allows easier use of transpilers and resources that are necessary for a module setup but are not JS in source form, but can be translated to a JS form.
+This allows easier use of transpilers and resources that are necessary for a module setup.
+These resources are not JS in source form, but can be translated to a JS form.
 Templates for browser-based widgets being a common example.
-* Static module entities, but runtime values can be dynamic values.
+* Static module forms, but runtime values can be dynamic values.
 This allows easier use of legacy (pre-ES.next code), and allow for modules to export a single runtime value, like a constructor function, without needing the module to give an explicit name to that value.
-* Strings used for module names, instead of identifiers.
-This allows for the loader plugin-style of modules and for a more direct relationship between dependency references and module definitions.
+* Modules IDs that are string IDs, not identifiers or raw URLs.
+This allows for the loader plugin-style of modules, a more direct relationship between dependency references and module definitions, and a way for modules that are all developed separately to all refer to the same exterior module with the same module ID.

 ## Supported syntax

 ### Static API

-To use a module:
+To specify a dependency:

     module a from 'a';

 To use a "loader plugin", specify the module ID of the plugin, then an '@' separator, followed by a resource ID that the plugin handles:

-    module template from 'text!template.html';
+    module template from 'text@template.html';

-To import a statically known exports:
+To import a statically known export:

     import y from 'a';
-    import { name: localGammaName } from gamma;
+    import { name: localGammaName } from 'gamma';

-To export a property on an exported value:
+To statically indicate an export property:

     export var name = 'a';